hanwiz/ferry/README.md

 # Deploying Code

-"npm run build" will create new distribution file in the dist folder. ~At the current time, we need to manually copy index.html, index.css and assets/ folder into dist and then upload it to your deployment server.~
+"npm run build" will create new distribution file in the dist folder.
+All the files inside the dist folder can then be uploaded into your deployment server.